Religious and Faith-Based Rehab

 If you’re ready to take the first step toward sobriety, there is a lot to consider.
 Having a belief in a higher power can draw you towards the decision to stop using drugs or alcohol.
 For many people in recovery from drug or alcohol addiction, having a strong connection to their faith can be an asset.
-This may include staying connected to your spiritual community, regularly attending religious services, or engaging in prayer or other traditions.
+This may include staying connected to their spiritual communities, regularly attending religious services, or engaging in prayer or other traditions.
 If you are a religious or spiritual person, a faith-based rehab center may be a good fit for you.

-What is Religious and Faith-based Drug and Alcohol Rehab?
+What Is Religious and Faith-based Drug and Alcohol Rehab?

 Faith-based rehab is a term used to describe a program of substance abuse treatment that draws on participants’ belief systems to help them in recovery.
 It is sometimes also called religious rehab.
 A common example of a faith-based treatment program is the peer support group Alcoholics Anonymous (AA), which is not affiliated with one particular religion but encourages participants to call on a higher power for support.1 AA is traditionally held in a group format and draws upon reading, reflection, and discussion from a book of teachings called the Big Book.1